imjal/sentiment_by_country/README.md

 ## To-Dos
 - [x] Fix Faulty states by merging based on country code
-- [ ] Incorporate safety and peace scores to appear when hovered over
+- [x] Incorporate safety and peace scores to appear when hovered over
 - [ ] Create a website holding the map that explains the purpose
 - [ ] Write own webscraper to convert app to real-time
-- [ ] Use a pretrained deep method for sentiments
+- [ ] Use a pretrained deep method for sentiments - https://medium.com/@b.terryjack/nlp-pre-trained-sentiment-analysis-1eb52a9d742c